People talk about an edge in trading yet never want to discuss what their edge is. Can you give an example of an edge that no longer work…

 The simplest way to improve your edge is to limit drawdowns when your style goes out of favor.

-Remember this very simple truth: profits look big only to the extent that losses are kept small. hardly rocket surgery, isn’t it ?
+Remember this very simple truth: profits look big only to the extent that losses are kept small. hardly rocket surgery, isn’t it ?3.
+Restore normal risk when your style is in favor

 This one goes against mainstream that encourages You to take risk when it works.
 The problem with this is how much is enough ?